cloud4bio/cloud4bio.github.com/README.md

 Just show up at the meeting site and introduce yourself.
 Remote participation will also be available after that.
 The space is available weekly, you are welcome whenever you have the time, or a problem.
 Better both.
 To engage and contribute to agenda use wiki at [bit.ly/cloud4bio](https://bit.ly/cloud4bio).

 ### Contact
-[Jonas Almeida](https://dceg.cancer.gov/about/staff-directory/biographies/A-J/almeida-jonas) and [Jason Levine](https://ccr.cancer.gov/jason-e-levine).
+[Jonas Almeida](https://dceg.cancer.gov/about/staff-directory/biographies/A-J/almeida-jonas).
 Edit this page at [source](https://github.com/cloud4bio/cloud4bio.github.com).